The Academic World and A Story Untold.

 This is the first academic study of that debate, but this work goes well beyond just a look at the debate.
 It includes the first in-depth biographical treatment of Quimby, long considered by many to be the father of the New Thought movement.
 It also includes a detailed examination of many of the controversial biographical questions that have been raised by critics of Eddy and Christian Science and historians about her life.

 This website originally indicated the plan for a volume II, from 1866 to present.
 That is not the plan now, but other books are being produced on specialized historical points that will be posted here.
 One planned book is one on Eddy’s fall on the ice in Lynn in 1866 and a complete history of the year 1866.
 Another one is a bibliography of Eddy’s writings.
+(A revised version was published in January 2026, but some updates were needed so an updated version was published on March 31, 2026.)

 In addition to its focus on Quimby and Eddy, the book also in Chapter Six covers the early life of Warren Felt Evans, with the later portion of his life included in Chapter Seven.